nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To add more data to the the data set, I used the following techniques:

-- Random transition on -2..2 pixels along x- and y-axis
+- Random transition on -2..2 pixels along the x- and y-axis

   ![text][img_tr_before]![text][img_tr_after]